 New paper: Digital labour and development: impacts of global digital labour platforms and the gig economy on worker livelihoods

 As ever more policy-makers, governments and organisations turn to the gig economy and digital labour as an economic development strategy to bring jobs to places that need them, it becomes important to understand better how this might influence the livelihoods of workers.
-Drawing on a multi-year study with digital workers in Sub-Saharan Africa and South-east… Read More »
+Drawing on a multi-year study with digital workers in Sub-Saharan Africa and South-east… Read More: New paper: Digital labour and development: impacts of global digital… »

 Mapping The Global Knowledge Economy

 The geography of published and codified knowledge has always had stark core-periphery patterns.
 Just look at the below map of where academic articles are published from.
 However, increasing digital connectivity has sparked many hopes for the democratization of information and knowledge production in economically peripheral parts of the world.
-If you can access the sum… Read More »
+If you can access the sum… Read More: Mapping The Global Knowledge Economy »

 New Publication: Engagement in the Knowledge Economy: Regional Patterns of Content Creation with a Focus on Sub-Saharan Africa